wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 metadata:
   robots: index
 ---
-Here's the rewritten README with platform-agnostic language while keeping the code snippets the same:

 ## Overview

 The VWO Feature Management and Experimentation (FME) SDK is a powerful tool that enables dynamic feature flag management and experimentation in your applications.
 It allows developers to: